DerMolo/JAMLIST.FM/SETUP_GUIDE.md

 **Option B - Manual Copy:**
 - Copy the entire project folder to your device
-- Open terminal/command prompt in the project directory
+- Open terminal or command prompt in the project directory

 ### Step 2: Install Dependencies